 Social media can make or break a company’s reputation.
 If somebody has a problem with your product or service, social media is often where they will post their gripes and concerns.
 It’s important to maintain a positive presence online so you earn a reputation for being fair, open-minded, and willing to work out grievances with your patients.

 For example, if someone posts a negative review or has a complaint, don’t attack them.
 It can be tempting to call out a customer for their poor behavior, but this often just reflects badly on you.
 Instead, calmly ask to discuss the problem, apologize, and do what you can to make it right.

 There are also some basic rules to follow:

-Sometimes patients fall prey to the bad review sinkhole.
-This sinkhole occurs when patients leave only negative reviews, even though there are also many positive experiences.
+Sometimes customers fall prey to the bad review sinkhole.
+This sinkhole occurs when customers leave only negative reviews, even though there are also many positive experiences.
 Many people don’t leave reviews unless something negative occurs, so you need to promote good feedback if you want to avoid a bad reputation.
 This can be done by: